Chatsworth, Los Angeles: Chatsworth

-The Chatsworth name, which hails from the stately Chatsworth House in England, was first recorded in 1888, when George R. Crow filed with the Los Angeles County Recorder's Office a map of the San Fernando Valley with a subdivision he called "Chatsworth Park."
-Later a W. B. Barber, the president of the San Fernando Valley Improvement Company who was believed to be from England, filed an additional map with the Recorder's Office called the "Plat of Chatsworth Park Townsite."
+The Chatsworth name, which hails from the stately Chatsworth House in Derbyshire, England, was first recorded in 1888, when George R. Crow filed with the Los Angeles County Recorder's Office a map of the San Fernando Valley with a subdivision he called "Chatsworth Park".
+William Booth Barber, the president of the San Fernando Valley Improvement Company, was born in England 17 miles from the Duke of Devonshire's palatial estate, Chatsworth House.
+In 1893 W.B.
+Barber filed an additional map with the Recorder's Office called the "Plat of Chatsworth Park Townsite".

-A new wagon route bypassing the deteriorating Devil's Slide was opened in 1895.
-Initially called El Camino Nuevo (the New Road), it was later named the Chatsworth Grade Road, which continued in use until Santa Susana Pass Road (now Old Santa Susana Pass Road) was built in 1917.

 Government and infrastructure

 The Chatsworth Branch Library, operated by the Los Angeles Public Library, is located at 21052 Devonshire Street.
 It was rebuilt in a modern style in 2002.

 The Chatsworth Post Office, of the United States Postal Service, is located at 21606 Devonshire Street.

 The U.S. Census Bureau operates the Los Angeles Regional Census Center in Chatsworth.